Your parrot may have started calm and mild-mannered but turned hostile and aggressive. Actions could include lunging, biting, and full-on attacking.

 Once you’ve determined that your parrot is being aggressive and not playful, it’s time to determine the cause.
 By understanding why your parrot is attacking, you can:

-The most common causes of aggression in parrots are:
+The most common causes of aggression in parrots include:

-Biting is a defensive behavior ingrained into parrots.
-As such, most parrots will bite out of fear, not malice.
+Biting is a defensive behavior ingrained into parrots; most parrots will bite out of fear, not malice.

 You may appear threatening to your parrot while it’s distressed.
-For example, you may reach out to hold a frightened parrot.
-Invading the parrot’s space will be seen as a hostile move, resulting in a bite.
+For example, you may reach out to hold a frightened parrot, and invading the parrot’s space will be seen as a hostile move, resulting in a bite.